nilearn/nilearn/doc/glm/glm_intro.rst

 .. note::

-    In this approach, hypothesis tests are conducted in parallel at many voxels, increasing the liklelihood of False Positives.
+    In this approach, hypothesis tests are conducted in parallel at many voxels, increasing the likelihood of False Positives.
 This is known as the Problem of `Multiple Comparisons`_.
 Some common strategies for dealing with this are discussed later in this page.
 This issue can be addressed in nilearn using permutations tests.

 .. figure:: ../images/example-spmZ_map.png